SUMPRODUCT Function with Multiple Columns in Excel (4 Ways)

 If you look carefully inside the function, we’ve selected the entire array of sales data first.
 Then we added the criteria along 2 columns and a row.
 SUMPRODUCT function then looked for our criteria in the selected array and returned the final result by summing up all extracted data.

-By combining the SUMPRODUCT, and SUM functions together, we can determine the weighted values for a range of data.
+By combining the SUMPRODUCT and SUM functions, we can determine the weighted values for a range of data.
 The following dataset represents a student’s final exam marks along with the assigned weights of a number of subjects.
-We’ll calculate the weighted average marks of the student.
+We’ll calculate the student’s weighted average marks.

 The formula to find the weighted average in cell F8 will be: